Aadarsh-Aspires/amlibrary/README.md

 # AM library

-A library management system using python and tkinter Fiest library with KGF - Chapter 3 xD
+A library management system using python and tkinter \n First library with KGF - Chapter 3 xD